 The mission of the School of Nursing is to offer quality nursing education to undergraduate and graduate nursing students.
-This education prepares nurses with clinical decision-making skills based on EBP.
+This education prepares nurses with clinical decision-making skills based on evidence-based practice (EBP).
 Additionally, the School seeks to establish an academic foundation for Advanced Practice Nursing and Doctoral preparation.
 As life-long learners, graduates are prepared to deliver holistic health care to diverse populations across health care settings.
-(Approved by Faculty Council: 8/23/13; reviewed 4/20/18: 4/26/19).
+(Approved by Faculty Council: 8/23/13; reviewed 4/20/18; 4/26/19; 5/6/22).